 National adaptation programmes of action (NAPAs) provide a process for Least Developed Countries (LDCs) to identify priority activities that respond to their urgent and immediate needs to adapt to climate change – those for which further delay would increase vulnerability and/or costs at a later stage.
-The following summarizes the NAPA for Tuvalu.
+The following summarizes the NAPA for Sudan.

 Climate Related Hazards

 * Flooding (flash) * Drought and low flows * Windstorms * Intense rainfall * Sand/dust storms * Heat waves